QubesOS/qubes-doc/user/how-to-guides/how-to-install-software.rst

 ^^^^^^^^^^^

-The process for installing and updating software in :ref:`standalones <user/reference/glossary:standalone>` is the same as described above for templates, except no qubes are based on standalones, so there are no other qubes to restart.
+The process for installing and updating software in :term:`standalones <standalone>` is the same as described above for templates, except no qubes are based on standalones, so there are no other qubes to restart.

 RPMFusion for Fedora templates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^